amanciojores/ai-fe-exam/README.md

 - Has access to two buttons in the article editor: "Save" and "Publish".
 - Can manage users and companies.
 - Dashboard shows articles ready for publication and already published articles.

-## Notes

-- Ensure to deploy both the frontend and backend to the live environment and provide the live link in the required outputs.
-- Provide access to the source code on GitHub or Bitbucket, along with this README file.